Skip to Content

 This page was legally reviewed by Jennifer Lucarelli.
 For information on our content creation and review process read our editorial guidelines.
 If you notice an error or have comments or questions on our content please contact us.

-Asbestos can be found in occupational settings, the home and public spaces across the United States.
-Because of the past heavy use of asbestos, Americans from every state are at risk of developing asbestos-related diseases.
+Because of the past heavy use of asbestos, Americans from every state are at risk of developing asbestos-related diseases like mesothelioma.
 Understanding where asbestos may be found naturally, at jobsites or in buildings can help prevent dangerous exposure.

 01. Exposure in the U.S.